JetBrains/teamcity-documentation/topics/configuring-connections.md

 This type of connection can be used for:
 * publishing build statuses in [JetBrains Space](https://www.jetbrains.com/space/) with the help of [Commit Status Publisher](commit-status-publisher.md)
-* in terms of 2021.2 EAP:
 * running builds on merge requests with the [Pull Requests](pull-requests.md) feature
 * [authenticating in TeamCity](configuring-authentication-settings.md#JetBrains+Space) with a JetBrains Space account
 * creating [projects](creating-and-editing-projects.md) and [build configurations](creating-and-editing-build-configurations.md) from a JetBrains Space repository

 Before configuring this connection, you need to create a dedicated application in JetBrains Space:
 1. Go to __Administration | Applications__ and click __New application__.